UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 What percent of Californians have earthquake insurance?

 According to FEMA, only 10% of California’s residents have earthquake insurance, despite experiencing 90% of the country’s earthquakes.

 How To Get California Earthquake Insurance

-To determine if purchasing a policy makes financial sense for you, shop for homeowner’s insurance rates in your area, whether those companies are CEA members, and their premium costs.
-Whether you decide to buy earthquake insurance or not, it’s important to check your level of risk to make an informed decision.
+To determine if purchasing a policy makes financial sense, shop for homeowners insurance rates in your area, whether those companies are CEA members and their premium costs.
+Whether you buy earthquake insurance or not, it’s important to check your level of risk to make an informed decision.